asheraryam/satomi/README.md

 For masterkeys.json...
 ```
 {
-    token: "BOT_TOKEN",
+    "token": "BOT_TOKEN",
-    prefix: "s.", (you can change this if you want to)
+    "prefix": "s.", (this can be changed if you want)
-    ownerID: "OWNER_ID",
+    "ownerID": "OWNER_ID",
     "botLog": "CHANNEL_ID",
-    "memberLog: "CHANNEL_ID"
+    "memberLog": "CHANNEL_ID"
 }
 ```
 * You get your bot token from [here](https://discordapp.com/developers/applications/me), you need to create an application and then create a bot user.
 After, you need to invite the bot to your/a discord server to use its commands.
 (There are tutorials on how to do this if you are confused)